echav/gcd-project/CodeBook.md

 These data represent data collected from the accelerometers from the Samsung Galaxy S smartphone on several subjects, for several acticities.
 A complete description of these data is available here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+### Units and values

+Actual values and units for features have not been modified: thus the description provoded with the original data remains valid.

 ### Form of the data

 Data are provided in several files and we are going to use only a subset of those.